 While the use of gunpowder dates back to early tenth-century China, ammo in the U.S. started with the Springfield Armory – the primary arsenal during the American Revolutionary War, scouted and approved by George Washington himself in 1777.
 This government armory, and others throughout the 19th century, became a hub for invention and development.
 But what about commercial ammunition brands?

 In 1816, Eliaphalet Remington founded what is now the oldest manufacturer of firearms in the United States.
 What began as a business smithing rifle barrels, transformed into an iconic gun brand that is the only company in the nation to produce both firearms and ammunition domestically.
 It is also the largest producer of rifles and shotguns in the United States, as well as the largest developer and adopter of cartridges in the world.

 Explore the brands we offer, and learn how they have helped shape the history of ammunition for centuries.
-From domestic to international brands, our extensive list of ammo options features something for every kind of shooter.
+From American-made ammo to international bullet brands, our extensive list of ammo options features something for every kind of shooter.